 However, most manufacturers measure contrast ratio very differently.
 A company may claim that their TV has a very high contrast ratio, yet the images will not be as pretty as those of a TV with a slightly lower contrast ratio.
 The best way to ensure you get the best TV is to read reviews from people who have actually used the TV.
-When buying a TV, ask if you can see the images without any ambient lighting to determine how dark the black parts can get.
-Also, purchase televisions that have a ‘true’ or ‘native’ contrast ratio as opposed to a ‘dynamic’ ratio, as the numbers are likely to be more realistic.
+When buying a TV, purchase televisions that have a ‘true’ or ‘native’ contrast ratio as opposed to a ‘dynamic’ ratio, as the numbers are likely to be more realistic.

 - HDMI connections

 Most people do not consider HDMI connections when purchasing a television, even though it is a very important factor.
 Companies looking to reduce production costs can put one or two HDMI connections at the back.
-Unfortunately, these are very few, especially if you have a lot of accessories.
 When it comes to HDMI plugs, the more the merrier.
 You will need a place to connect your Roku or Chromecast, sound bar and even game console.
-When looking for a TV to buy, choose one that has at least three HDMI plugs.
+When looking for a TV to buy, choose one that has at least two HDMI plugs.